 Fat Tuesday, also known as Shrove Tuesday and Mardi Gras, is the day in February or March immediately preceding Ash Wednesday (the first day of Lent), and in many cultures this is a carnival day, and also the last day of "fat eating" before the fasting period of Lent.

-This year, New Church and Greenland Hills Church will share in a “Fat Tuesday” Pancake Breakfast, but instead of gathering on a Tuesday we will gather on a Sunday.
+This year, New Church and St. Paul's will share in a “Fat Tuesday” Pancake Breakfast, but instead of gathering on a Tuesday we will gather on a Sunday.
+Plan to stay after church for pancakes, scrambled eggs, sausage, sweet potato hash and king cake.

 ASH WEDNESDAY WORSHIP